Upper-Linearizability of Online Non-Monotone DR-Submodular Maximization over Down-Closed Convex Sets: Preliminaries

 \textbf{Dynamic regret} is defined as the regret against a sequence of time-varying comparators $\bu_t^* \triangleq \arg\max_{\bu\in\K} f_t(\bu),$ bounded by the path length $P_T = \sum_{t=1}^T \|\mathbf{u}_t^* - \mathbf{u}_{t-1}^*\|$, i.e.,

 \begin{remark}[Optimal Approximation Ratio $\alpha$] Maximizing non-monotone DR-submodular functions is NP-hard, even in the offline setting.
 Formally, this means the best efficient algorithm can only guarantee a value of $\alpha$ times the optimal value; thus, $\alpha$ is called the optimal approximation ratio.
-There is no polynomial-time algorithm can achieve an approximation ratio better than 0.478, even for simple cardinality constraints \citep{gharan2011submodular,qi2024maximizing}.
-While recent offline algorithms have narrowed this gap by achieving a 0.401-approximation \citep{buchbinder2024constrained}, the best known guarantee for efficient online algorithms remains $1/e \approx 0.367$ \citep{thang2021online,zhang2023online}.
-Consequently, we define our regret against an $\alpha$-approximate benchmark with $\alpha = 1/e$, which represents the optimal ratio achievable by current online methods. \end{remark}
+For monotone objectives, algorithms can achieve a stronger approximation ratio of $1-1/e$ (if the constraint set contains the origin) or $1/2$ (for general convex sets).
+However, these monotonicity-based benchmarks are fundamentally unachievable in the non-monotone regime.
+For non-monotone functions, no polynomial-time algorithm can achieve an approximation ratio better than $0.478$ \citep{gharan2011submodular, qi2024maximizing}.
+While recent offline algorithms have narrowed this gap by achieving a $0.401$-approximation \citep{buchbinder2024constrained}, the best known guarantee for efficient online algorithms remains $1/e \approx 0.367$ \citep{thang2021online, zhang2023online}. \end{remark}